 By employing homeless and otherwise at-risk youth and training them to enter the hospitality workforce, this nonprofit café doubles as a social venture.
 But to be honest, the only thing you'll think about once you've had one of its chocolate-chunk cookies, cheddar-chive scones or local produce–packed pies is how well this cute café is serving you.

 Maybe it's the giant pie sculpture in the window here that seduces you and draws you in.
 Or maybe it's the fact that eating at this charitable café is an easy way to support an organization that provides hunger relief.
-Inhale the aroma of fresh-baked pie (red wine and poached pear, and standbys like apple) and feel good about giving back.
+Inhale the aroma of fresh-baked pie (balsamic raspberry pear, and standbys like apple) and feel good about giving back.